slimbootloader/documentation/source/tools/GenContainer.rst

 Container Tool
 --------------

-``GenContainer.py`` is a tool used to generate the container images in a binary file format.
+``GenContainer.py`` is a tool used to generate the Slim Bootloader container images in a binary file format.

-A container is an encapsulation of multiple components as depicted in the following image:
+An SBL container is an encapsulation of multiple components as depicted in the following image:

 .. image:: /images/Cont.PNG
    :width: 1200px